Miracle217/LeadPagesBuildSystem/readme.md

 3. `cd LeadPagesBuildSystem && ./install`
 4. `cd ..` Even after the folders were deleted, Bash script can only executes in the current directory so it can't `cd` up one level.
 5. `npm install`
-6. Type `gulp start` in the terminal to start gulp
+6. Type `gulp start` in the terminal to start coding
 7. Done!